Chalarangelo/30-seconds-of-code/content/snippets/js/s/copy-text-to-clipboard.md

 tags: [browser]
 cover: typing
 excerpt: Learn how to programmatically copy text to clipboard with a few lines of JavaScript and level up your web development skills.
-dateModified: 2022-01-11
+dateModified: 2024-01-13
 ---

-## Asynchronous Clipboard API

-A very common need when building websites is the ability to copy text to clipboard with a single button click.
-If you only need to support modern browsers, it's highly recommended to use the asynchronous [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).
-It's supported in all modern browsers and provides an easy and secure way to update the clipboard's contents.
+A very common need when building websites is the ability to **copy text to clipboard** with a single button click.
+Doing this programmatically with JavaScript is quite easy in modern browsers, using the asynchronous [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).
+If, however, you need to support older browsers, there is an alternative option, but it's a little more complicated.

+## The Asynchronous Clipboard API

+Full support for the Clipboard API still isn't here at the time of writing (January, 2024), but you can at least use it to write to the clipboard.
+Thankfully, that's all you really need.
+Despite support caveats, this is the **recommended** way to copy text to clipboard, as it provides an **easy and secure** solution.

 All you have to do is ensure `Navigator`, `Navigator.clipboard` and `Navigator.clipboard.writeText` are truthy and then call `Clipboard.writeText()` to copy the value to clipboard.
 In case anything goes wrong, you can use `Promise.reject()` to return a promise that rejects immediately and keep the return type consistent.